 You will receive an automatic confirmation e-mail immediately upon registration.
 This e-mail will include a copy of your registration and basic camp information.
-Additional information, including a copy of the Camper Guide, will be sent out 2 weeks prior to the beginning of your registered camp date.
-The Camper Guide is also available on our website.
+Additional information will be sent out 2 weeks prior to the beginning of your registered camp date.

 A non-refundable deposit is required at the time of registration: $50 for River Camp or $25 for Young Explorers.
 Full refunds (less the deposit amount) will be given if requested at least 7 days prior to your camp start date.
 If you cancel less than 7 days prior to your camp start date, refunds will only be given for medical or family emergencies.
+The terms medical or family emergencies include any required quarantines due to potential infection with COVID-19.
 If you need to cancel, please do so by calling our office at (559) 248-8480 ext.
 104.

 Campers are grouped by age into individual groups of 9-11 campers led by a counselor and 1-2 Junior Leaders.
 Typically, the members of a group will be no more than 2 years apart from each other (e.g. the youngest group member is 6 and the oldest group member is 8).
 We strive to create an environment conducive for children to thrive socially and emotionally as they experience nature.
 It has been our experience that having campers more than 2 years apart in age in the same group creates a developmental gap that reduces the positive social interactions of the group.